salberternst/home-assistant-docker-init/Readme.md

 # Home Assistant Docker Init

 Initialize the home assistant container.
-Currently sets up secrets for:
+Automatically creates entries in the ```secrets.yaml``` file for:

 * InfluxDB to use the correct organization id and token
 * Recorder SQL database